drop-games/eb-docs/docs/Whitepaper/intro.md

 NFTs can have (hash) generated variants based on them, like for example a helmet can have color variations, different types of horns and ornaments, how weared they are, all based on the generated signature (0x), think CSGO

 Spacerock $SPR governance token, earned by staking/playing/NFT trade/completing tasks in Hypergraph.
+Keep your shit staked for set periods of time to earn even more $$$ (or even nfts!), LIST MORE INCENTIVES FOR PRICE TO MOON

 Decentralized game with it's own universe, we aim for the players and creators to become the owners of the platform itself.
-Tokenholders will be able to participate in voting/creating tasks/get a revenue share
+Tokenholders will be able to participate in voting/creating tasks/get a revenue share (coming primary from sales fees/nft creation fees/yield farming/classic revenue stream)

 Tokens are released in accordance with the schedule, promoting player-base ownership and decentralization.

+Play to earn (how to get token), which incentivises players to play lol: duel to earn scheduled tourneys participating in stuff like - voting (gov and NFT) rewards for minting/creating NFT reimbursing marketplace fees

 In the near future, Drop DAO will be fully self managed as it should be all through Hypergraph.
 Hypergraph is Drop's bleeding edge free-for-all project management platform, where tasks are linked in nodes.
 Earn $SPR by completing tasks (via Drop DAO)

+Token Allocation & Release schedule:

+1. DROP DAO Treasury
+2. DROP Games (Drop corporation)
+3. Market Sale (whether private/public)
+4. Some mfers (advisors?)

+Drop DAO allocates $SPR for:

+1. Internal HB Economy
+2. Token economy

+x.
+Third party incentives (voted in by DAO)

+## Roadmap